INL/BlackLab/site/docs/guide/corpus-query-language.md

 Alternatively, you can use a "literal string" by prefixing the string with an `l`:

     [lemma=l'etc.']

+Note that some unexpected characters may be considered special regex characters, such as `<` and `>`.
+See the above link to Lucene's regex documentation for more details.
 :::

 #### Matching any token